Instrument Assisted Soft Tissue Mobilization (IASTM)

 * Not a comprehensive list - most musculoskeletal conditions respond well to IASTM.

-To learn more about IASTM and determine if this technique is right for your condition, request an appointment for an evaluation by clicking the link below or calling 623-777-3113 and speaking with our Patient Support Coordinator.
+To learn more about IASTM and determine if this technique is right for your condition, request therapy evaluation by calling 623-777-3113.
+Or, click the link below and complete the form for a scheduling coordinator to contact you.